Discovering the Joy of Mantrailing: A Guide for Dog Owners

 After comparing the above options, many UK dog owners conclude that mantrailing / trailing is a standout for several reasons:

-• Mental & physical stimulation — It’s not just sniffing: following a human scent involves decision-making, interpreting scent clues, and navigating terrain — which delivers solid mental exercise and usually a gentle physical workout.
+Mental & physical stimulation — It’s not just sniffing!
+Following a human scent involves decision-making, interpreting scent clues, and navigating terrain.
+This delivers solid mental exercise and usually a gentle physical workout.

 A Note on Terminology: 'Trailing' vs 'Mantrailing' — They’re Essentially the Same for Pet Dogs